 As the seller fills in their listing description, they can increase the likelihood of buyers finding the item by including common search terms in the description.
 In many categories, there are well-known, category-specific aspects of items that buyers want to search on.
 For example, in book categories, buyers typically want to search by subject or author.
 In event ticket categories, buyers may want to search by particular event types (e.g., concerts).

-To make it easier for sellers to determine these category-specific search keywords (like "Subject") and include them in their listings, eBay provides a special section in the item description called Item Specifics.
-Item Specifics are well-known, predefined characteristics that are common to all items in a particular category.
+To make it easier for sellers to determine these category-specific search keywords (like "Subject") and include them in their listings, eBay provides a special section for listings called Item Specifics.
+Item Specifics are well-known, pre-defined characteristics that are common to all items in a particular category.
 For example, if you are listing in the Fiction & Nonfiction Books category, "Subject" and "Publication Year" are some Item Specifics for a book.

 When you list the standard way, many categories provide Item Specifics that you can fill in.
-In most cases, filling them in is optional.
-In a few categories, Item Specifics are required.
-Recommended and required Item Specifics for categories can be obtained by using the GetCategorySpecifics call in the Trading API.
+Many categories require at least a few Item Specifics.
+Other Item Specifics are either recommended or optional.
+Required, recommended, and optional Item Specifics for each category can be obtained by using the GetCategorySpecifics call in the Trading API.

 When you list with product details, Item Specifics common to the listing category are always included in the listing.

 The figure below shows an example of Item Specifics that a seller has filled in while listing an item on an eBay Web site.

 Listing the Standard Way with Item Specifics

 If you are new to the API and you are developing and testing your first listing application, you might start by implementing support for listing the standard way with a basic description.
 Then, after you have created a few different kinds of listings successfully, add support for listing with Item Specifics and product details.

 Typically, end-user applications that support Item Specifics need to implement one or more of these capabilities:

 - When a seller is listing an item in an Item Specifics-enabled category, display the available Item Specifics for that category.